simondbrooke/terraform-demo-jamfpro/docs/getting-started.md

 - **Create Terraform Cloud Workspaces**:

-  Assigned to your project Create three workspaces in Terraform Cloud:
+  Assigned to your project three workspaces in Terraform Cloud with the following names:

    - `terraform-jamfpro-sandbox`
    - `terraform-jamfpro-staging`